galaxyproject/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 ![Snapshot of CHARMM-GUI renaming section](images/charmmgui-manipulate.png "Rename the chains in CHARMM-GUI")

 ### Setup the waterbox and add ions
 Set up a waterbox.
-Use a size if 10 Angstroms and choose a cubic box.
+Use a size of 10 Angstroms and choose a cubic box.

 ![Snapshot of CHARMM-GUI waterbox section](images/charmmgui-waterbox.png "Setting up a waterbox in CHARMM-GUI")
 > ### {% icon details %} Parameter details